 A Wall Street statesman who left the corner office to help rebuild a shattered city and steer American diplomacy through the Cold War's end.

-John C. Whitehead's life traced an arc from the Normandy beaches to the pinnacle of finance and into the heart of American public service.
-After a decorated stint in World War II, he built a legendary career at Goldman Sachs, helping shape it into a global powerhouse.
-In 1985, he traded banking for government, becoming Deputy Secretary of State under George Shultz.
-He navigated the delicate final years of the Cold War, championing nuclear arms control and supporting democratic movements in Eastern Europe.
-Decades later, answering another call to duty, he chaired the Lower Manhattan Development Corporation after 9/11, tasked with the emotionally fraught and monumentally complex job of rebuilding Ground Zero and memorializing the lost, a role he approached with quiet, determined integrity.
+John C. Whitehead landed on Normandy Beach during World War II, then built a career at Goldman Sachs that helped shape it into a global powerhouse.
+In 1985, he became Deputy Secretary of State under George Shultz.
+He navigated the final years of the Cold War, championing nuclear arms control and supporting democratic movements in Eastern Europe.
+Decades later, he chaired the Lower Manhattan Development Corporation after 9/11.
+He oversaw the emotionally fraught task of rebuilding Ground Zero and memorializing the lost, approaching the job with quiet, determined integrity.
+Whitehead died in 2015, his life traced from military service to finance to public duty.

 1901–1927